joehahn/cat-chase-grasshopper/README.md

 is ~1/separation in the direction away from the cat.

-But before we train the AI to steer the cat, lets play one game of cat-chase-grasshopper using the 'slow' strategy where the cat is preprogrammed to advance towards the bug at slow speeds, and the following plot shows the cat's trajectory (green dots) as it chases the hopping grasshopper as it random-walks (blue dots).
+But before we train the AI to steer the cat, lets play one game of cat-chase-grasshopper using a 'slow' strategy where the cat is preprogrammed to advance towards the bug at the slower speed, and the following plot shows the cat's trajectory (green dots) as it chases the hopping grasshopper as it random-walks (blue dots).
 ![](figs/xy_slow.png)<br />
-The large translucent dots show the cat and bug's final positions, and initial positions are the intermediate dense dots, and the plot below shows that rewards that the cat accumulated during this game:
+The large translucent dots show the cat and bug's final positions, and initial positions are the intermediate dense dots.
+The plot below shows that rewards that the cat accumulated during this game:
 ![](figs/rewards.png)